jaywink/terms-of-service/terms.md

 ## Entire Agreement

-These Terms constitute the entire agreement between you and App.net regarding the use of the Service, superseding any prior agreements between you and App.net relating to your use of the Service.
+These Terms constitute the entire agreement between you and {{ pod name }} regarding the use of the Service, superseding any prior agreements between you and {{ pod name }} relating to your use of the Service.

 ## Feedback

 We love feedback.
-Please let us know what you think of the Service, these Terms and, in general, App.net.
-When you provide us with any feedback, comments or suggestions about the Service, these Terms and, in general, App.net, you irrevocably assign to us all of your right, title and interest in and to your feedback, comments and suggestions.
+Please let us know what you think of the Service, these Terms and, in general, {{ pod name }}.
+When you provide us with any feedback, comments or suggestions about the Service, these Terms and, in general, {{ pod name }}, you irrevocably assign to us all of your right, title and interest in and to your feedback, comments and suggestions.

 ## Questions & Contact Information

-Questions or comments about the Service may be directed to us at the email address [support@app.net](mailto:support@app.net).
+Questions or comments about the Service may be directed to us at the email address [{{ podmin contact email }}](mailto:{{ podmin contact email }}).